Home » Guides » Mastering the Button Position: Tips and Strategies

 Steal the Blinds

 Of course, if other players call or raise you, you’ll need to consider the strength of your hand before deciding how to proceed.
 If you expect players to call more often because the table is playing loose, you don’t want to raise with too many bad and mediocre hands.
-Despite this, generally speaking, you should still look to steal more.
+Despite this, you should still generally look to steal more.

 Widen Your Range